Yorkton: Geography

-Yorkton is located in the aspen parkland ecosystem.
+Yorkton is located in the aspen parkland ecosystem, about 300 km southeast of Saskatoon.
 The terrain is mainly one of agriculture and there is no forestry industry.
 It is also in an area of black calcareous chernozemic soils.
 The Yorkton area was located on the edge of an area of a maximum glacial lake.
 The quaternary geology has left the area as a moraine plain consisting of glacial deposits.
 The bedrock geology is the Pembina Member of Vermillion River Formation and Riding Mountain Formation.
 Yorkton is located in the physiographic region of the Quill Lake-Yorkton Plain region of the Saskatchewan Plains Region.

 Climate

 Yorkton has a humid continental climate (Köppen climate classification Dfb), with extreme seasonal temperatures.
 It has warm summers and cold winters, with the average daily temperatures ranging from -17.9 C in January to 17.8 C in July.

 The highest temperature ever recorded in Yorkton was 40.6 C on 19 July 1941.
 The coldest temperature ever recorded was -46.1 C on 20 January 1943.